Raincoast Ocean Science Awards

 The Raincoast Ocean Science Awards celebrate outstanding achievements by individuals and groups striving to protect marine habitats through science, Indigenous Knowledge systems, and public engagement.

-Photo by Alex Harris.
+Photo by Andy Wright.

 SV Achiever in the open ocean with a double rainbow overtop.